Send email for updates

 Progression from the action stage to the maintenance stage occurs when the behaviour in question has been performed for six months or more” (emphasis added).

-The diagram to the right ( image) depicts the stages as a cycle of change, showing how the model can accommodate the routine lapses and relapses people experience – patients who face set-backs can continue to do (or redo) the work of pre-contemplation, contemplation, preparation, action, and maintenance until they successfully reach their desired point in recovery.
-Implying that each relapse cycle can take the user closer to lasting remission, the Australian Government Department of Health describe it as an “upward spiral process”, involving progress through a series of stages until reaching the “lasting exit”.
-About relapse, they have said:
+The diagram above right ( image) depicts the stages as a cycle of change, showing how the model can accommodate the routine lapses and relapses people experience, and how patients who face set-backs can continue to do (or redo) the work until they successfully reach their desired point in recovery.
+This process has also been illustrated by the originators as a spiral of change – each loop of the spiral depicting patients getting closer to lasting recovery, and each loop of the spiral representing a different experience for patients as they learn from their mistakes or what didn’t work last time, and try different tactics.
+In an online workbook exploring the principles and techniques for working with young people with substance use problems, the Australian Government Department of Health described the stages as an “upward spiral process”, involving progress through a series of stages until reaching the “lasting exit”.
+About relapse, they said:

 “Research clearly shows that relapse is the rule rather than the exception … Relapses can be important for learning and helping the person to become stronger in their resolve to change.
 Alternatively relapses can be a trigger for giving up in the quest for change.
 The key to recovering from a relapse is to review the quit attempt up to that point, identify personal strengths and weaknesses, and develop a plan to resolve those weaknesses to solve similar problems the next time they occur.”